opengapps/opengapps/README.md

 ```
 ./add_sourceapp.sh [/path/to/the/files/you/want/to/add.apk]* [beta] [/apps/that/should/be/marked/as/beta.apk...]*
 ```
 For contributors, updated sources can be uploaded.
-Either without an argument for every architecture, or with one ore more argument for a subset of architectures:
+Either without an argument for every architecture, or with one or more arguments for a subset of architectures:
 ```
 ./upload_sources.sh [archs]*
 ```